joexzh/filemod/README.md

 ./filemod remove -m MOD_ID_1 MOD_ID_2 ... # remove mods
 ```

-Deletes target and mods from config dir.
+Removes mods from management.
+This deletes the associated database records and files in `filemod_cfg`.
+Only works for non-installed mods.

-### 6. display targets and mods in config
+### 6. display targets and mods information

 ```bash
 ./filemod list [-t TAR_ID_1 TAR_ID_2 ...] # list targets and their mods status